Knappdw/Samyang-135mm-Focuser/README.md

 The Samyang 135mm Lens Collar is hosted on Thingiverse here: https://www.thingiverse.com/thing:5615266

 More details about this and other projects can be found on my blog: https://sleeplesslights.com

+## Arduino-WindowsExecutable Directory
+There are 2 zip files included in the Arduino-WindowsExecutable directory which contain the Arduino .ino file for a Nano 33 IoT or Nano 33 BLE Sense chip and the Windows Forms App executable for running the program stand alone.
+Please note that these files test and perform as desired, however this really is just at a proof of concept stage at this point.